-OVERVIEW: The Fry Foundation has four well-defined focus areas: art education, general education, employment, and health.
-Fry likes to limit its grantmaking to the city of Chicago, and the board meets four times a year to review proposals.
+OVERVIEW: The Lloyd A. Fry Foundation has four well-defined focus areas: art education, general education, employment, and health.
+Fry limits its grantmaking to the city of Chicago.

-IP TAKE: The Fry Foundation has undergone a number of staff changes recently, but its program officers make themselves accessible to grantees.
-All Fry funds stay in Chicago, so you'll only be competing against your neighbors for grants.
+IP TAKE: All Fry funds stay in Chicago, so nonprofits will only be competing against their neighbors for grants.

 PROFILE: The Lloyd A. Fry Foundation was established largely from the sale of Owens Corning Fiberglass Corp. in 1977.
 Lloyd A. Fry Sr. started a roofing business in 1932 and teamed up with the prominent Sears & Roebuck Company in Chicago shortly thereafter.
 Over the next decades, the company expanded to other cities and states and began making products such as road asphalt, asphalt cements, specialty asphalt for burial vaults, and automotive storage batteries.
 After Fry was sold to a fiberglass company, the Fry family shifted its focus to philanthropy.
 The funder aims to support “organizations with the strength and commitment to address persistent problems of urban Chicago resulting from poverty, violence, ignorance, and despair.”
 Grantmaking areas of interest are art education, education, employment, and health.